cmoscardi/cmoscardi.github.io/_posts/2017-12-12-SAS-real-estate-values.markdown

 Because we're looking at the _exact same unit_, only time-based features, such as the year in this case, remain in the model of the price growth.
 This greatly simplifies our assumptions.

 In our case, we looked at the "distance improvement to nearest subway" between the two sales.
-That is, if the first sale in a pair occurred _before_ the line opened anthe second sale occurred _after_, we took a look at how much shorter that apartment's walking time to the subway was now that the Second Avenue line was open - as compared to their old walk to the 4/5/6 line.
+That is, if the first sale in a pair occurred _before_ the line opened and the second sale occurred _after_, we took a look at how much shorter that apartment's walking time to the subway was now that the Second Avenue line was open - as compared to their old walk to the 4/5/6 line.
 Using this method, areas on the far east side of Yorkville will see the greatest price jump, as they have the most dramatic distance improvements.

 <div>
   <div style="float: left; width: 40%;">